LenaGitH/ViT-Base-16---From-Scratch-in-PyTorch/README.md

 ## Why this project

-The goal was not to beat a benchmark, but to *understand* the architecture by rebuilding it piece by piece — and to observe first-hand why Vision Transformers behave the way they do.
+The goal was not to beat a benchmark, but to *understand* the architecture by rebuilding it piece by piece, and to observe first-hand why Vision Transformers behave the way they do.

 ## Architecture